department-of-veterans-affairs/vets-website/content/pages/disability-benefits/index.md

       description: Find out if you can get disability benefits, like financial support and health care, from VA.
     - url: /disability-benefits/apply/
       title: Application Process
-      description: Apply online now, or find out how to apply in person or get help from a trained professional.
+      description: Find out how to apply online for all types of disability claims, including a claim for increased compensation.
     - url: /disability-benefits/conditions/
       title: Conditions
       description: Discover which illnesses or injuries qualify you for benefits.